 We sometimes use affiliate links in our content.
 This won’t cost you anything, but it helps us to keep the site running.
 Thanks for your support.

-This unit study includes lessons and activities based on the book Fireboat by Maira Kahlman.
+Grab this unit study and you’ll receive lots of Fireboat activities based on the book by Maira Kahlman.

 The John J. Harvey fireboat was the largest, fastest, shiniest fireboatof its time, but by 1995, the city didn’t need old fireboats anymore.
 So the Harvey retired, until a group of friends decided to save it from the scrap heap.
 Then, one sunny September day in 2001, something so horrible happened that the whole world shook.
 And a call came from the fire department, asking if the Harvey could battle the roaring flames.from Fireboat: The Heroic Adventures of the John J. Harvey at amazon.com

 This inspiring store proves that old heroes never die.
-It is a gentle introduction to the events of 9/11, and it serves as the base for our Fireboat: The Heroic Adventures of the John J. Harvey unit study.
+It is a gentle introduction to the events of 9/11, and it serves as the base for our Fireboat: The Heroic Adventures of the John J. Harvey lessons and activities.

 Thanks to Michelle Light for preparing this Fireboat: The Heroic Adventures of the John J. Harvey unit study for Homeschool Share.